cjgamos/30-Days-of-Python/Day-02-Variables-builtin-functions/readme.md

 5. Declare a full name variable and assign a value to it
 6. Declare a country variable and assign a value to it
-7. Declare a city variable and assign a value to it 8.Declare an age variable and assign a value to it 9.Declare a year variable and assign a value to it 10.Declare a variable is_married and assign a value to it 11.Declare a variable is_true and assign a value to it 12.Declare a variable is_light_on and assign a value to it 13.Declare multiple variable on one line
+7. Declare a city variable and assign a value to it
+8. Declare an age variable and assign a value to it
+9. Declare a year variable and assign a value to it
+10. Declare a variable is_married and assign a value to it
+11. Declare a variable is_true and assign a value to it
+12. Declare a variable is_light_on and assign a value to it
+13. Declare multiple variable on one line

 ### Exercise #2
 1. Check the data type of all your variables using type() built-in function